metamath/lamp-guide/docs/11/index.md

   expression to change into (e.g., `A` or `( ph -> ch )`).

-You can use fragment selectors to select one or two statement(s) before starting a replacement.
+You can use fragment selectors to select one or two statement(s) before starting a global substitution.
-When you press the replacement icon, a copy of the first fragment (in displayed order) will be placed in the "Replace what" field, while a copy of the second fragment (if any)
+When you press the global substitution icon, a copy of the first fragment (in displayed order) will be placed in the "Replace what" field, while a copy of the second fragment (if any)